If anything could make meetings worse, it's having to travel across the country to attend one. Here's how to hold productive online meetings.

 Many corporate meetings end with vague promises and assurances from the participants.
 It is the responsibility of the moderator to extract action items for each of the agenda points and get acknowledgment from all the participants.
 The key rule is to identify an action item, assign it to one individual and agree on a deadline.
 Without these three things, no action item can be tracked effectively.

 Once your online meeting concludes, make sure a summary of all the meeting notes is sent to the participants.
 List the action points identified for each agenda item along with the name of the person responsible for its delivery.
 Ask all the participants to acknowledge the meeting notes and confirm their understanding.

 Conducting online meetings with people from different locations can be difficult to manage.
-If you prepare in advance, and ensure that your meetings are well structured, moderated and well communicated, online meetings can not only become an extremely effective platform for connecting your company stakeholders and employees, but they also can help save on other travel and communication costs.
+If you prepare in advance and ensure that your meetings are well structured, moderated and well communicated, online meetings can not only become an extremely effective platform for connecting your company stakeholders and employees, but they also can help you save on travel and communication costs.